ephbaum/EphWordsBlog/src/content/blog/2023/04/2023-04-23-2023-week-16-keepin-calm-carryin-on.md

 Friday was busy from a work perspective trying to get as much done as possible at the end of the Sprint.

 In the evening Oz and I attended a meeting of [Kitsap CREATE](https://kitsapcreate.org), which happens on the third Friday of each month.
-We became members as it's kid of a no-brainer.
+We became members as it's kind of a no-brainer.
 The group is continually recommended and showing up when asking about meeting like minded folks in the area.
-They seem to lack a good "maker" space, not even being able to use the term Maker™️ to describe themselves.
+They seem to lack a good "maker" space, not even being able to use the term Maker™️ to describe themselves, they don't actually have any kind of work space- which would be really ideal for me.

 A significant portion of the meeting was dedicated to describing, and requesting volunteers for, a STEM Day at the Marvin Williams Rec Center on the day before Father's day from 10-6.
 They're going to have a bunch of demonstrations, interactive exhibits, and classroom instruction around a variety of STEM medium and disciplines.